sillysecurityawards/awards-site/.github/ISSUE_TEMPLATE/silly-award-nomination.md

 ### Logo image

-If possible, please attach a logo for the awarding organisation - ideally around 600px on the longest side
+If possible, please attach a logo for the awarding organisation - ideally a PNG/SVG around 600px on the longest side.